Your Retool app isn't worth much if it doesn't get used! This module will walk through different ways to use and share your Retool apps.

 - The most common workflow in Retool is for developers to build and edit apps in editor mode, and then publish them for their stakeholders – be support, success, marketing or other teams – to use in end user mode.

-Here's what edit mode looks like (like we covered in Editor Anatomy):
+Here's what edit mode looks like:

 When you click the "Preview" button on the top right in edit mode, your app changes to end user mode.